thibmeu/draft-meunier-glossary-somehow/draft-meunier-web-bot-auth-glossary-somehow.md

 --- abstract

-Automated traffic authentication provides a unique set of security challenges, constraints, and possibilities that affect every user of the Internet.
-This document seeks to collect use cases within the space, with a specific focus on AI related technologies.
+Automated traffic authentication presents unique security challenges, constraints, and opportunities that impact all Internet users.
+This document compiles terminology and examples within this space, with a specific focus on AI-related technologies.

 --- middle